-Vector-borne Disease Hazard Problem Statements
+Vector-borne Disease Problem Statements

 - Climate change will increase the number of disease carrying vectors (ticks and mosquitoes) and increase demands on our public health system for symptom management and care for infected people. - More and consistent outreach and education is needed to increase prevention and diagnosis of vector-borne diseases.
-The Town of Shutesbury Board of Health and the Massachusetts DPH website contains many good education and outreach materials as does the Franklin Regional Council of Governments' Cooperative Public Health Service program. - Residents may not be familiar with how to deal with or prevent vector-borne diseases spread by insects drawn by warmer temperatures. - Vector-borne disease can have a significant negative impact on public health and the local and regional outdoor recreation economy. - Residents may not know the implications of being in the state insect spraying program of the Pioneer Valley Mosquito control district.
+The Massachusetts DPH website contains many good education and outreach materials as does the Franklin Regional Council of Governments' Cooperative Public Health Service program. - Participating in mosquito control districts will reduce hazards and protect public health.
+Shutesubry is not a member of the newly formed Pioneer Valley Mosquito Control District. - Vector-borne disease can have a significant negative impact on public health and the local and regional outdoor recreation economy. - Vector management strategies should strive to be protective of public health and, when feasible, use effective alternatives that are cost-effective and have minimum impacts on the natural environment.